home-assistant/developers.home-assistant/blog/2023-02-06-translations-files-removed-from-core.md

 python3 -m script.translations develop --all
 ```

-This script is automatically run when a dev environment is set, and each
+This script is automatically run when a dev environment is set up, and each
 time you run running Home Assistant in your VSCode (as a pre-launch task).